Volkswagen e-up! boot space & seating

 Thanks to the tall roofline, there’s enough space in the rear for adults to sit relatively comfortably on shorter journeys.
 The fact the e-up! is five-door only helps when getting in and out, and should improve access for those wanting to fit child seats in the back.
 There are ISOFIX mounts on the outer seats, too.

 While the e-up!’s 250-litre boot isn’t huge, it’s officially only a litre smaller than the petrol car’s – and you’ll never notice that in day-to-day running.
 Unless you need to carry the charging cables around with you, that is, as the dedicated storage tray at the base of the boot is tiny and only really big enough for one of the two leads provided.
 There’s no movable boot floor unless you specify it as an option, either.

 If you want to carry people and luggage on a regular basis, then, you’re better off considering one of the e-up!’s supermini rivals.
 The latest Renault ZOE is a particularly adept family car – with a generous 338-litre boot and space for three in the rear.
 For running to and from the office or the shops, however, the e-up!’s modest footprint should suffice for most buyers.

 - 1VerdictThe Volkswagen e-up! electric city car was given a midlife nip-and-tuck in 2020, including a bigger battery that helped to substantially improve its range

 - 2Range, battery & chargingThe latest Volkswagen e-up! has much longer range than its predecessor thanks to a more energy-dense battery, making it a more usable electric car than before

-- 6Practicality & boot space - currently readingThe VW e-up! is a small car, but thankfully it differs little from the cleverly packaged petrol-engined model when it comes to practicality and boot space
+- 6Boot space, seating & practicality - currently readingThe VW e-up! is a small car, but thankfully it differs little from the cleverly packaged petrol-engined model when it comes to practicality and boot space